Donaldson powers Braves past visiting Blue Jays

-Atlanta's Josh Donaldson stroked a two-run homer and scored three runs against his former team, and Canadian pitcher Mike Soroka won his 11th game in the Braves' 6-3 victory over the visiting Toronto Blue Jays on Monday afternoon.
-Donaldson's home run staked the Braves to a 2-0 lead in the first inning, and rookie Soroka (11-3) worked five innings and yielded three runs on five hits while striking out six.
+Atlanta's Josh Donaldson stroked a two-run homer and scored three runs against his former team, and Canadian pitcher Mike Soroka earned his 11th win of the year in the Braves' 6-3 victory over the visiting Toronto Blue Jays on Monday afternoon.
+Donaldson's home run staked the Braves to a 2-0 lead in the first inning.
+Soroka (11-3) worked five innings and yielded three runs on five hits and two walks while striking out six.

-A native of Calgary and a Blue Jays fan growing up, Soroka saw his ERA move to 2.53, third-best in the National League.
-Johan Camargo added his fourth pinch-hit shot this season to drive in two runs, and Dansby Swanson went 2-for-4.
+The rookie pitcher, a native of Calgary and a Blue Jays fan growing up, saw his ERA move to 2.53, third best in the National League.
+Johan Camargo added his fourth pinch-hit homer this season to drive in two runs, and Dansby Swanson went 2-for-4 for the Braves.

-Starting pitcher Jacob Waguespack (4-3) allowed just one hit in four innings, but four runs (two earned) crossed the plate.
+Toronto starter Jacob Waguespack (4-3) allowed just one hit in four innings, but four runs (two earned) crossed the plate.
 He walked five and fanned four.
-Houston's Justin Verlander tossed his second career no-hitter against Toronto on Sunday, but leadoff hitter Bichette made sure his club would not suffer back-to-back no-no's, lining a single to left field to start the game.
+Houston's Justin Verlander tossed his second career no-hitter against Toronto on Sunday, but leadoff hitter Bichette made sure his club would not suffer back-to-back no-nos, lining a single to left field to start the game.

 However, it was Donaldson, the 2015 American League MVP during a 41-homer, 123-RBI season for the Blue Jays, who produced runs in the opening frame.
 The third baseman slugged an 0-2 fastball from Waguespack to center for his 34th home run and put Atlanta up 2-0.

-The Braves added two runs without a hit in the third by way of a Waguespack's wildness and a fielding error with two outs.
-Waguespack walked the bases loaded, but third baseman Brandon Drury booted a grounder that would have ended the inning, allowing a pair of unearned runs.
+The Braves added two runs without a hit in the third by way of Waguespack's wildness and a fielding error with two outs.
+Waguespack walked the bases loaded, but third baseman Brandon Drury booted a grounder that would have ended the inning, allowing a pair of unearned runs to score.

-Grichuk led off the fourth by yanking a 78-mph slider to left field for his 24th homer to put Toronto on the board.
-Tellez came off the bench to hit his second career pinch-hit homer in the fifth, launching his 16th deep shot to right center field to snap an 0-for-10 slump to make it 4-2.
+Grichuk led off the fourth by yanking a 78 mph Soroka slider to left field for his 24th homer to put Toronto on the board.
+Tellez came off the bench to hit his second career pinch-hit homer in the fifth, launching his 16th deep shot to right center-field to snap an 0-for-10 slump and make it 4-2.

 Grichuk later added a sacrifice fly to score Bichette in the two-run fifth.
 Camargo hooked a homer down the left field line, his sixth, in the eighth for a pair of insurance runs.